 Teaching abroad is no easy feat, and to celebrate World Teachers Day, we’d like to singularly honor those educators who pack up and move away from home to teach English abroad.
 These are more than just ordinary teachers, and it’s high-time we praise them!

 Supporting bilingualism is more than the simple memorization of words and phrases (and awkward grammar exceptions, thanks English).
 Bilingualism can open up new job opportunities and help students navigate the world.
 It allows students to have greater access to information.
 English fluency can even contribute to economic improvements for society as a whole.
 AND it can help students make more friends (who doesn’t like friends?), considering some 850 million people on the planet speak English.

-9. International teachers rock (especially hard), because they are the ones who teach, motivate, inspire, and challenge future world leaders, presidents, actors, doctors, lawyers, foreign service officers, UNESCO peace ambassadors, chief economists, translators, journalists, and, most importantly: foster global change agents.
+International teachers are the ones who teach, motivate, inspire, and challenge future world leaders, presidents, actors, doctors, lawyers, foreign service officers, UNESCO peace ambassadors, chief economists, translators, journalists, and, most importantly: Foster global change agents.

 The joy and satisfaction of working with international students is immeasurable (especially when you see their English-speaking-lightbulbs *click!*).
 Don’t be surprised if you find yourself signing up for a second year-long contract!

 Even when the day comes that you do finally pack up your bags to move back home, your international teaching experience will always stay with you.
 You’ll remember the Chinese student who chose to name himself “Eleven” in English.
 You’ll remember the excited phone call you got when your Colombian adult learner got the job she was dreaming of.
 You’ll remember when your four year old student kept saying “it’s sunny day,” and it was so cute you had a hard time correcting him.
 You’ll remember the shared laughter as both you and your students (and their parents) stumbled through miscommunications.